-TEG-S2400i or TEG-S2600i is a high performance web-managed SNMP Layer 2 switch that provides users with 24 10/100Mbps Ethernet and optional modules or 2 1000Mbps Gigabit ports.
+24+2G switch is a high performance web-managed SNMP Layer 2 switch that provides users with 24 10/100Mbps Ethernet and 2 1000Mbps Gigabit ports.
 This Switch has SNMP management and remote control capabilities such as "Web Cluster".
 The Gigabit module, which can be copper or fiber media, supports 1000BASE-SX, 1000BASE-LX or 1000BASE-T, allowing users to increase their network response time at gigabit speeds and with great flexibility.
 A RS-232 serial port provides an easy way for installation and initial set-up.